laravel/docs/upgrade.md

 ### Middleware

+#### `can` Middleware Namespace Change

+The `can` middleware listed in the `$routeMiddleware` property of your HTTP kernel should be updated to the following class:

+    'can' => \Illuminate\Auth\Middleware\Authorize::class,

+#### `can` Middleware Authentication Exception

+The `can` middleware will now throw an instance of `Illuminate\Auth\AuthenticationException` if the user is not authenticated.
+If you were manually catching a different exception type, you should update your application to catch this exception.
+In most cases, this change will not affect your application.

 #### Binding Substitution Middleware

 Route model binding is now accomplished using middleware.
 All applications should add the `Illuminate\Routing\Middleware\SubstituteBindings` to your `web` middleware group in your `app/Http/Kernel.php` file: